-Look at the calendar and and write out what every member of the family will need to wear for photos, parties, concerts, church services, etc. Take inventory and purchase what you need.
+Look at the calendar and write out what every member of the family will need to wear for photos, parties, concerts, church services, etc. Take inventory and purchase what you need.

 Don’t forget the ugly Christmas sweaters!

-Five: Christmas Cards
+Five: Buy (or Make) Christmas Cards

-and continue making gifts!
 And now you’re ready to read…

 If you enjoyed reading about how to get ready for Christmas in October, you might also like these articles, too:

-- 4 Things to do in January to Get Ready for Christmas
+- 4 Things to Do in January to Get Ready for Christmas

-- 5 Things I do in July to Prepare for Christmas
+- 5 Things I Do in July to Prepare for Christmas

 - Christmas Mantles You’ll Love